 Open Fire Cooking: Braai and Potjie

 While a braai can be a verb and a noun, there is one thing it absolutely isn’t – cooking with gas.
-Braai is intended to be cooked on an open fire, in fact, South Africans don’t consider anything cooked over gas as a braai.
-In a braai, the fire remains lit after the food is cooked and becomes a gathering place where people can talk, and drink, get warm, and drink, and imbibe in their favorite adult beverages, also known as drinking.
+Braai is intended to be cooked on an open fire.
+In fact, South Africans don’t consider anything cooked over gas as a braai.
+In a braai, the fire remains lit after the food is cooked and becomes a gathering place where people can talk, drink, get warm, and consume their favorite adult beverages.
 Or, as we call it, a perfect end to a great day in the backcountry.

-On the other hand, Potjie (or potjiekos) is translated as “small-pot food” and refers to a cast-iron cauldron, also known as a dutch oven, that is meant to be cooked over an open fire of wood or charcoal.
-Potjie was brought to South Africa by the Dutch Voortrekkers, and this method of cooking is perfect for hearty stews, breads, potatoes, or anything you want to cook.
-If you don’t have the first clue about how to cook in a potjie, there are tons of books available online to get you started – hit up your favorite online retailer, or better yet – go to a bookstore and order directly from the publisher.
+On the other hand, Potjie (or potjiekos) is translated as “small-pot food” and refers to a cast-iron cauldron, also known as a Dutch oven, that is meant to be cooked over an open fire of wood or charcoal.
+Potjie was brought to South Africa by the Dutch Voortrekkers, and this cooking method is perfect for hearty stews, bread, potatoes, or anything you want to cook.
+If you don’t have the first clue about how to cook in a potjie, tons of books are available online to get you started – hit up your favorite online retailer, or better yet, go to a bookstore and order directly from the publisher.

-True to their roots, South Africa-based Front Runner Outfitters has some great products to help you cook over open flames while you’re out in the backcountry while saving precious cargo space in your vehicle in the process.
+True to their South African roots, Front Runner Outfitters has some great products to help you cook over open flames while you’re out in the backcountry while saving precious cargo space in your vehicle in the process.
 Here are a couple of my favorites:

 Potjie Pot / Dutch Oven & Carrier